Barganax/Xeno-Canto-Bird-Browser/README.md

 Likewise, the sonogram preference editing screen lets you define the parameters for generating the sonograms.
 Similar to the onset preference screen you can enter an identifier for your settings.
-Since I switched to using multiple-sized buffers the buffer overlap has been fixed at 50%.
+Since I switched to using concurrent multiple-sized buffers the buffer overlap has been fixed at 50%.
 This seems like a workable value.
 The buffer size is for type 0 sonograms.
 Types 1, 2 and 3 have sizes 2, 4 and 8 times the size of the type 0.
 The window functions haven't been tested yet.
 The components field determines the number of frequency components from the fft to save.
 Resynthesizing a recording from 20 components still yields an identifiable sound.